 Soon, she fell in love with the job and subsequently attended the police academy in Grottoes, VA, in 2003.
 She served with pride throughout her years in the police force until her temporary departure in 2012.

-Back when she first started, it was not only the nature of the job that was a challenge, getting the job was already a challenge on its own.
-Straight out of the academy, Heather was 25 when the chief at the time expressed his concerns before hiring her.
+When she first started, it was not only the nature of the job that was challenging, getting the job was already a challenge on its own.
+Straight out of the academy, Heather was 25 when the chief at the time expressed his concerns.

 The day-to-day battle to prove yourself